Biocultural Anthropologist & President's Professor at Arizona State University

 Culture, Health, and Environment Lab (CHELab)

 It takes a large, talented, dedicated team to do what we do.
-Our Culture, Health, and Environment Lab (CHEL) on the Tempe campus is where we come together to push forward an array of collaborative research projects.
+Our Culture, Health, and Environment Lab (CHELab) on the Tempe campus is where we come together to push forward an array of collaborative research projects.
 Our basic philosophy: work together to create a tide that raises all boats.

-The CHELab is dedicated to research using and student training in rigorous, cutting-edge ethnographic research methods.
+The CHELab is dedicated to research using and student training in rigorous, cutting-edge ethnographic and biocultural research methods.
 Our PhD students become experts, and end up with great jobs because of it.
-Up to 35 undergraduates join the lab during semesters as research apprentices, gaining data management and analysis skills.
+Up to 35 in-person and online undergraduates join the lab during semesters as research apprentices, gaining data management, analysis, and collaborative skills.
 Many more work with us in the field or in practicum courses learning about social science data collection by doing.
-In the summer, we are mostly off in far-flung places collecting data that we then spend the rest of the year cleaning and analyzing.
+In the summer, we are mostly off collecting data that we then spend the rest of the year cleaning and analyzing.

 We welcome scholars, postdocs, and students from any field to get involved in any of our ongoing projects.
 We have space for longer-term visitors, if you have a sabbatical upcoming!
-Contact any of us to find our how.
+Contact any of us to find out more.